danielleroux/ix-nightlies/README.md

 ## How can i use this snapshot/nightly builds?

 You can use npm's feature to install packages directly from GitHub URLs.
-This can be achieved by adding the GitHub URL to the `npm install` command.you can use npm's feature to install packages directly from GitHub URLs.
 This can be achieved by adding the GitHub URL to the `npm install` command.

 ### Example for `@siemens/ix`